isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 issue them in batch or revoke documents.
 <br>(2) Transferable Documents - gas fee varies with the role you are in the
 supply chain, trade document type and blockchain network.
-Can be as low as $0.01^ per transaction for transfer of holdership on Polygon.</p>
+Can be as low as $0.01^ per transaction for transfer of holdership on Polygon.
+Read more about the Costs.</p>
 </div>
 </details>
 </div>